chickenandstats/chickenstats/README.md

 ## Acknowledgements

 This project wouldn't be possible without the support & efforts of countless others.
-I am obviously extremely grateful & thankful, even if there are too many of you to thank individually.
+I am obviously extremely grateful, even if there are too many of you to thank individually.
+However, this chicken will do his best.

-First & foremost is my wife.
-The lovely Mrs. Chicken has been patient, understanding, & supportive throughout the countless hours of development, sometimes to her detriment.
+First & foremost is my wife - the lovely Mrs. Chicken has been patient, understanding, & supportive throughout the countless hours of development, sometimes to her detriment.

-I wouldn't have got into all of this if it weren't for the thriving community of hockey analysts and fans on twitter
+Sincere apologies to the friends & family that have put up with me since my entry into Python, programming, & data analysis in January 2021.
+Thank you for being excited for me & with me throughout all of this, especially when you've had to fake it...

+Thank you to the hockey analytics community on the artist formerly known as Twitter